Morbius: Return of the monster

 Once again a fugitive, Morbius escapes detection for some time while occasionally clashing with Spider-Man.
 An encounter with the mutant Nate Grey leads Morbius' hunger to temporarily increase.
 Frightened that his condition is worsening, Morbius seeks out help from hematologist Dr. Andrea Janson.
 Before he can be helped, he is captured and tortured by Hydra agent Loxias Crown.
 He then assists both Spider-Man and S.H.O.C. against the terrorist organization and drains Crown of blood before leaving him for dead.
 Rather than die, Crown becomes a new pseudo-vampire called the Hunger and creates a cult of pseudo-vampire followers.
 Later, Morbius is kidnapped and biologically engineered to be more powerful so he can oppose the Hunger.
 He is freed by Spider-Man and Blade, but the identity of who kidnapped and experimented on him is never revealed.

 Years later, the Superhuman Registration Act is passed, obligating anyone with superhuman abilities to register with S.H.I.E.L.D. and comply with its authority.
 For a time, Morbius submits to the SRA and joins an effort to capture Blade.
 Later, during an invasion from the Marvel Zombies universe of Earth-2149, Morbius is seen as a member of A.R.M.O.R. and fights a zombie version of himself.
-Shortly afterward, Morbius forms a new version of the Midnight Sons with Jennifer Kale, Daimon Hellstrom, Jack Russell and the Man-Thing.
+Shortly afterward, Morbius forms a new version of the Midnight Sons with Jennifer Kale, Daimon Hellstrom, Jack Russell and Man-Thing.
 Together, they contain a zombie outbreak on an isolated island, briefly encountering the Hood in the process.
-Morbius also helps the Man-Thing revive the Punisher (Frank Castle) into the monster called Franken-Castle.
+Morbius also helps Man-Thing revive the Punisher (Frank Castle) into the monster called Franken-Castle.

-When Morbius concludes that Spider-Man's blood cells may help cure Jack Russell of being the Werewolf, he steals samples of the Web-Slinger's blood.
+When Morbius concludes that Spider-Man's blood cells may help cure Jack Russell of his lycanthropy, he steals samples of Spider-Man's blood.
 Spider-Man learns Morbius is behind the theft from Martine Bancroft, who is still a true undead vampire.
 The hero finds Morbius and Martine arrives, declaring once more her desire to reunite with her former lover and offering to kill his frequent enemy Spider-Man as proof of her love.
 Morbius refuses to endanger Spider-Man and argues that Martine's feeling for him is only a longing for completion because her soul has not been intact since her resurrection.
 Seeing that Spider-Man cannot bring himself to kill even a vampire, Morbius takes action himself and kills Martine with a wooden stake driven through her heart, causing her body to disintegrate to ashes that are then scattered.
 Despite their history as enemies, the Web-Slinger voluntarily donates more blood samples to Morbius to aid him in his research.